1. What can we see?

 Yes.
 Specially-trained docents are available to lead tours of the Museum's permanent exhibit halls and deliver hands-on presentations with touch carts located in the exhibit halls.
 Docent-led tours available for schools and groups may be booked through the Box Office.
 Tours are approximately 30 - 45 minutes long.

-Cost: $10 per docent, one docent for every 10 students
+Cost: $10 per docent, one docent for every 10 people, including chaperones

 Time: 10 am - Noon